Mean Flow Policy Optimization: Related Work

 Rather than heuristically exploring near the current policy by adding Gaussian noise, maximum entropy reinforcement learning provides a principled framework for balancing exploration and exploitation.
 However, optimizing diffusion policies under a maximum entropy objective is non-trivial, as both entropy computation and soft policy improvement are intractable for diffusion-based policies.
 DIME \cite{celikdime} derives a lower bound on the policy entropy and updates the policy by backpropagating gradients through the diffusion chain.
-MaxEntDP and SDAC \cite{dongmaximum,maefficient} sample clean actions from a Gaussian distribution conditioned on noisy actions and weight the diffusion loss using the Q-function to approximate the Boltzmann policy induced by the Q-function.
+To approximate the Boltzmann policy induced by the Q-function, MaxEntDP and SDAC \cite{dongmaximum,maefficient} sample clean actions from a Gaussian distribution conditioned on noisy actions and weight the diffusion loss using the Q-function.
+RFM \cite{li2026reverse} constructs the policy training objective using a class of posterior mean estimators, and introduces control variates based on Langevin Stein operators to reduce estimator variance.
 In addition, MaxEntDP estimates the policy entropy via computationally expensive numerical integration.
 However, these methods degrade when only a few sampling steps are used.
 Specifically, the entropy lower bound employed by DIME becomes loose under small step budgets, which can adversely affect policy learning.
-MaxEntDP and SDAC suffer from significant discretization error when the diffusion ODE is solved using only a limited number of sampling steps.
+MaxEntDP, SDAC and RFM suffer from significant discretization error when the diffusion ODE is solved using only a limited number of sampling steps.
+Recently, SAC-Flow \cite{zhang2026sac} parameterizes diffusion policies using sequence architectures, such as GRUs or Transformers, and optimizes them within the Soft Actor-Critic framework~\cite{haarnoja2018soft}.
+Although this design improves training stability, it relies on specialized architectural choices, thereby increasing implementation complexity.

 Currently, most diffusion-based online RL methods require 10–20 sampling steps to achieve strong empirical performance, leading to substantially slower training and inference compared to approaches based on conventional one-step policies.
 In this work, we investigate the use of few-step MeanFlow policies to improve both training and inference efficiency, and optimize them under the maximum entropy framework to achieve efficient exploration.